terralist/terralist/README.md

   $ terraform login registry.example.com
   $ terraform logout registry.example.com
   ```
-  It can also generate custom API keys for an authenticated user, which can be used in pipelines: to upload and delete modules and providers; to fetch data - useful if you are using a Terraform Pull Request Automation tool.
+  It can also generate custom API keys for an authenticated user, which can be used in pipelines: to upload and delete modules and providers, to fetch data.

 * **Modules Registry**: ([docs](https://www.terraform.io/docs/internals/module-registry-protocol.html)) Stores modules data in a *private* storage (for example, an S3 bucket).
 When download request is received, calls the remote storage to generate a temporary public download URL and forwards the URL to the requester.
   Currently supported private storage: